Mamurooyiboluawhore/swagger/drf.md

 )”
 ```

-After which, include swagger docs in your urlspatterns with the line of code below.
+Include swagger docs in your urlspatterns with the line of code below.
 ```python
 urlpatterns = [
        path('products/', include('products.urls')),